On the stability of vanishing cycles of \'etale sheaves in positive characteristic: sheaves

-ii) By Corollary \ref{Radoncompat}, $R\mathcal{F}$ is also $\mu c^s$, so its microstalks are well-defined.
+(ii) By Corollary \ref{Radoncompat}, $R\mathcal{F}$ is also $\mu c^s$, so its microstalks are well-defined.
 The same computation as in the proof of Proposition \ref{phistabradon} then gives the result. \end{proof}

-\begin{remark} Here is a direct proof of Proposition \ref{dimtotstab}: by the proof of the above Lemma i), all ttfun's can be connected via ttfam's.
-By \cite[\nopp 1.16]{saito_characteristic_2017}, dimtot is constant in a ttfam (note that by the definition of the ttfam, the nonacyclicity locus is mapped isomorphically to the base $\mathbb{A}^1_T$, so being flat implies being locally constant in the terminology of \cite[\nopp 1.16]{saito_characteristic_2017}). \end{remark}~\\
+\begin{remark} Here is a direct proof of Proposition \ref{dimtotstab}: by the proof of Lemma \ref{phiindepofttfun}.(i), all ttfun's can be connected via ttfam's.
+By \cite[\nopp 1.16]{saito_characteristic_2017}, dimtot is constant in a ttfam (note that by the definition of the ttfam, the non-local-acyclicity locus is mapped isomorphically to its image in the base $\mathbb{A}^1_T$, so being flat implies being locally constant in the terminology of \cite[\nopp 1.16]{saito_characteristic_2017}). \end{remark}

 The rest of this section is devoted to:\\